Workplace democracy: Effects on business longevity

-Effects on Workers
+Effects on workers

-Overall, the effects on workplace democracy on workers seems to be positive.
 A 2018 study from South Korea found that workers had higher motivation in democratic workplaces.
 A 2014 study from Italy found that democratic workplaces were the only kind of workplace which increased trust between workers.
 A 2013 study from the United States found that democratic workplaces in the healthcare industry had significantly higher levels of job satisfaction.
 A 2011 study in France found that democratic workplaces “had a positive effect on workers’ job satisfaction.”
 A 2019 meta-study indicates that “the impact [of democratic workplaces] on the happiness workers is generally positive”.
 A 1995 study from the United States indicates that “employees who embrace an increased influence and participation in workplace decisions also reported greater job satisfaction”.

-One 2012 study of three Italian towns of similar demographics, income, and geography found that towns with more democratic workplaces had:
+A 2008 study found mixed results for "spillover" effects on workers, where working in a democratic workplace doesn't increase the odds of voting but slightly increases the odds of community engagement.
+A 1986 study of plywood companies in the USA found that democratic workplaces tended to over-report accidents whilst conventional capitalist ones would under-report them.
+Contrary to theoretical expectations of democratic workplaces, they were not safer for workers than conventional capitalist workplaces.